 Traineeships can last from 6 weeks up to 6 months, and they’re a great way to get real work experience.
-You spend most of your time in the workplace, and the rest of it in college working on developing the key skills employers look for.
+You spend most of your time in the workplace, and the rest in college developing the key skills employers look for.

-Doing a traineeship will improve your work and study prospects.
-You’ll:
+• You'll improve your work and study prospects

-• Get a high-quality work placement and reference to put on your CV
+• Get a high-quality work placement and reference for your CV

 • Have a chance of getting a job with your traineeship employer at the end of your placement

 • Learn about the industry you want to work in

 • Improve your job search, application and interview skills

 • Increase your options for what to do next

 One popular choice is an apprenticeship.
 Get paid while you improve your skills and experience and work towards a qualification.
 Apprenticeships suit people who prefer hands-on learning to classroom study.